-Layci Watts begins her first year as a graduate assistant in the Athletic Training Department at Cumberland University after interning during Spring 2012 at CU.
+Layci Watts begins her second year as a graduate assistant in the Athletic Training Department at Cumberland University after interning during Spring 2012 at CU.

 The Lawrenceville, Pa., native assisted with a number of sports as a student athletic trainer at her alma mater, Lock Haven University, including spring football, indoor track and field and the rehabilitation center.
 She received the PIAA District 4 Sportsmanship Award and was a McKelvey Scholar.
 Watts was named the David Tomasi Scholarship winner and earned the NATA District 2 Joe Iezzi Scholarship.

 She worked at Peninsula Rehabilitation in Ocean City, Md., in 2012.
 Watts is a member of the Pennsylvania Athletic Trainers Society, the National Athletic Trainers’ Association and is a Certified Athletic Trainer.

 She graduated as Class Valedictorian from Williamson High School before attending Lock Haven University in Lock Haven, Pa.
 She was required to pursue a semester internship as part of graduation requirements from Lock Haven and worked with the baseball program at Cumberland during her final semester of college.